opengsn/gsn-protocol/gsn-protocol.md

 * Relayer's owner (the address that initially funded it) calls `StakeManager.unlockStake(relayManager)`.
 * The StakeManager validates its the actual owner, and it does have a stake.
 * From that point, no transaction can go through this relayer.
+At this point the relayer can still be penalized for past offenses.
 * Once the owner's unstake delay is over, owner calls `RelayHub.unstake()`, and withdraws the stake.
 * The relayer should stop the `Relay` shuts down.

 #### The process of moving `Relayer` to a new RelayHub:

-* The same RelayManager (but not relay workers!) can be used by multiple Hubs (e.g, when switching to a new hub version, and relay owner would like to give service through both the old hub and new hub, without requiring to add new stake.
+* The same RelayManager (but not relay workers!) can be used by multiple Hubs (e.g, when switching to a new hub version, and relay owner would like to provide service through both the old hub and new hub, without requiring to add new stake.
 * the Relayer is brought up with the new RelayHub (with the registering process above, but without re-staking)
 * When the old RelayHub is no longer in use, the owner should call `StakeManager.unauthorizeHubByOwner(relayManager,relayHub)`
 * The StakeManager will remove the authorization, and the relayManager will no longer be able to process requests by this RelayHub.
 * When receiving the "HubUnauthorized" events, the Relayer will start a countdown of the unstake-delay.
-* Only after this countdown is over, it will transfer the eth balance of the relay workers to the manager (before the time, the "transfer eth" operation balance can cause the relayer to be penalizeable)
+* Only after this countdown is over, it will transfer the eth balance of the relay workers to the manager (before that time, the "transfer eth" operation balance can cause the relayer to be penalizeable)
 * The client lookup mechanism filters out relayers for which a "HubUnauthorized" event was sent

 #### The process of sending a relayed transaction:

 * `Sender` selects a live `Relay` from RelayHub's list by looking at events from `RelayHub` in the past `lookup window`.
-   Each relayer address is saved once (that is, a relayer is considred "active" regardless of how many requests it had processed within the lookup window)
+   Each relayer address is saved once (that is, a relayer is considred "active" regardless of how many requests it had processed within the lookup window).  `Sender` sends a "ping" request to the selected `Relay`.
    - This ping returns the relayer manager, worker, minGasPrice.
 * The sender may maintain a list of "preferred relayers".
-These are always moved to the beginning of the list and tried first, before other relayers (i.e probably dapp-owned relayers)
+These are always moved to the beginning of the list and tried first, before other relayers (i.e probably dapp-owned relayers).
 * The sender may sort relayers based on its own criteria.
 Selection may be based on a mix of:
     * Relayer published transaction fees.
     * Relayer stake size and lock-up time.
-    * Relayer minGasPrice (filter out relayers that require higher gasprice)
+    * Relayer minGasPrice (filter out relayers that require higher gasprice).
     * Recent relayer transactions (visible through `TransactionRelayed` events from `RelayHub`).
     * Optionally, reputation/blacklist/whitelist held by the sender app itself, or its backend, on per-app basis (not part of the gas stations network).
 * The Default sorting algorithm is:
-    * preferred relays are always first, in their order from the configuration file.
+    * Preferred relays are always first, in their order from the configuration file.
-    * sort relayers by calculated fee (for this transaction)
+    * Sort relayers by calculated fee (for this transaction) .
-    * filter out relayers with high "minGasPrice"
+    * Filter out relayers with high "minGasPrice".
-    * downscore (move to the end of the list) relays that failed this client (see below)
+    * Downscore (move to the end of the list) relays that previously failed this client (see below).
 * To select a relayer to use from the list, the client:
-    * Pick the next 3 relayers (without mixing "preferred" with normal relayers)
+    * Picks the next 3 relayers (without mixing "preferred" with normal relayers).
-    * send a "ping" request to all of them.
+    * Sends a "ping" request to all of them.
-    * Verify the RelayManager and RelayHub in that ping response
+    * Verifies the RelayManager and RelayHub in that ping response.
-    * save the RelayWorker address (used below)
+    * Saves the RelayWorker address (used below).
-    * Take the first relayer to answer the ping.
+    * Takes the first relayer to answer the ping.
 * Sender prepares the transaction with Sender's address, the recipient address, the actual transaction data, Relay's transaction fee, gas price, gas limit, its current nonce from `Forwarder.nonces`, RelayHub's address, and Relay-worker's address, and then signs it.
 * The Sender makes a view-call to `RelayHub.relayCall()`, to make sure the call is valid, and paymaster agrees to pay.
 * The Sender may also make the explicit verifications:
     * `RelayHub.balances[forwarder]` holds enough ETH to pay Relay's fee.
-    * `RelayWorkder.balance` has enough eth to send the transaction
+    * `RelayWorkder.balance` has enough eth to send the transaction.
 * Sender reads the Relay worker's current `nonce` value and decides on the `max_nonce` parameter.
 * Sender sends the signed transaction and metadata to Relayer's web interface.
 * `Relayer` receives the request, and verify the client's request:
-    * the required gasPrice is acceptable by the relayer (too-low gas price might stall this worker for some time)
+    * The required gasPrice is acceptable by the relayer (too-low gas price might stall this worker for some time).
-    * the next nonce to use is within "nonce_gap" from the nonce of the last mined transaction of this worker.
+    * The next nonce to use is within "nonce_gap" from the nonce of the last mined transaction of this worker.
 * `Relayer` receives the request, and make a view call to `RelayHub.relayCall()`, to verify it will get compensated:
 * The `RelayHub.relayCall` validates (and reverts otherwise) that:
-    * the relay manager is registered and staked.
+    * The relay manager is registered and staked.
-    * the sender of the request is indeed a relayWorker of that manager.
+    * The sender of the request is indeed a relayWorker of that manager.
-    * the paymaster can pay for the max possible price.
+    * The paymaster can pay for the max possible price.
-    * the relayhub provided enough gas to complete the request.
+    * The relayhub provided enough gas to complete the request.
-    * the paymaster's preRelayedCall accepted the call (and didn't revert)
+    * The paymaster's preRelayedCall accepted the call (and didn't revert).
 * If any of Relayer's checks fail, it returns an error to sender, and doesn't proceed.
 * Relayer submits the signed relayCall transaction to the blockchain.
 * Relayer immediately returns the signed relayCall transaction to the sender.
 This step is discussed below, in attacks/mitigations.